 Alvopetro discovered its Caburé gas field with the 197(2) well, drilled in 2014 and tested in 2015.
 The 197(2) well was previously part of Block 197, awarded in the 9th Brazil Bid Round.
 Alvopetro filed a declaration of commerciality for the 197(2) natural gas discovery commencing the Development and Production Phase, which extends to December 5, 2043, and "ringfenced" the gas discovery from the remainder of Block 197.
 In early 2017, Alvopetro drilled and tested the 198(A1) well on Block 198, a 12th Brazil Bid Round Block, which is adjacent to the Caburé field and forms part of this gas discovery.
 Alvopetro filed a declaration of commerciality with respect to this well and this portion of the field was named Caburé Leste.
 The Caburé Leste field is also in the Development and Production Phase with an expiry date of May 12, 2044.
 The remaining acreage of Block 198 was relinquished to the ANP in May 2017.
-The Caburé and Caburé Leste Fields are collectively referred to as the Caburé field or Caburé natural gas field throughout this annual information form and comprise 4,814 acres.
+The Caburé and Caburé Leste Fields are collectively referred to as the Caburé field or Caburé natural gas field throughout this AIF and comprise 4,814 acres.

-The Caburé natural gas discovery also extends across two adjacent blocks owned by a third party (Blocks 211 and 212).
+The Caburé natural gas field extends across the two blocks held by Alvopetro (Block 197 & Block 198 as discussed above) and two adjacent blocks owned by a third party (Blocks 211 and 212).
 Under Brazilian legislation, petroleum accumulations straddling two or more licensed blocks must undergo unitization (pooling) in order to promote efficient and fair exploration and development.
-In April 2018, Alvopetro and the adjacent resource owner finalized the terms of the Unit Operating Agreement ("UOA"), the unit development plan and all related agreements, with Alvopetro's initial share being 49.1% and Alvopetro's 50.9% partner being named initial operator.
-Under the terms of the UOA, the working interest split is subject to redeterminations which may impact Alvopetro's working interest in the future.
-The first redetermination occurs 18 months after Alvopetro commenced production allocations and is expected to be finalized in 2023.
-The second redetermination will occur once 40% of the total proved and probable reserves of the unit have been produced.
+In April 2018, Alvopetro and the third-party partner finalized the terms of the Unit Operating Agreement ("UOA"), the unit development plan and all related agreements, with Alvopetro's initial share of the unitized area (the "Unit") being 49.1% and Alvopetro's 50.9% partner being named initial operator.
+Under the terms of the UOA, each party is entitled to nominate for its working interest share of Unit field production and for any natural gas not nominated by the other party.
+Each party receives 100% of the revenues associated with their natural gas nominations/deliveries representing a portion of that party's share of the recoverable hydrocarbon volumes of the Unit, defined as the estimated ultimate recovery of all hydrocarbons from the Unit ("Unit Recoverable Volumes") on a best estimate basis.
+Once a party produces its share of Unit Recoverable Volumes, it will no longer be entitled to further gas production allocations.
+Natural gas liquids production from the Unit is split based on working interest for the entire life of the field.